-Daryl Capuano has been providing college guidance for Shoreline families for the last decade.
+Daryl Capuano has been providing college guidance to Connecticut families for the last two decades.
 Daryl’s deep expertise in education issues is unsurpassed in Connecticut.

 Daryl’s best practices approach to college counseling has simplified the college admissions process for families who are stressed due to college admissions frenzy.
 Specifically, our unique college process methodology streamlines the process into distinct segments: (1) College shopping and (2) College admissions.
 The initial phase is designed to help students find schools that fit their needs.
 These needs can loosely be described as personal and practical fit.
 Personal factors relate to the college experience itself.
 Type of students, campus, size of the student body and every idiosyncratic part of college such as dorms and activities fit into this category.
 Practical factors relate to what happens after college, specifically employment.
 Here, we have an enormous advantage due to our career counseling practice.